uw-loci/Flamingo_Control/README.md

 Improved commenting and making sure all of the lightsheet interactions are working as expected.
 Improve data transfer rate by binning at the camera Streamline the workflow to minimize the number of events, while maintaining sufficient flexibility to grow out the code for additional functionality.

+Use the environment.yml file to set up the Conda environment.